MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 #### Setting up activity tracking

-Using the Activity Tracking Setup window, you’ll mark the activities you want Microsoft Dynamics GP to track for each user in each company they access.
+Using the Activity Tracking Setup window, you'll mark the activities you want Microsoft Dynamics GP to track for each user in each company they access.